johnpatramanis/Proteomic_Pipeline/README.md

 **What is it?**

-Compiled scripts to enable phyloproteomic analysis using Snakemake.
+Compiled scripts in the form of pipelines to enable easier phyloproteomic analysis.
+Based on Snakemake and Conda.

+1)Dataset Initialization
+   Scripts to set up pipeline number 2 but also enable the quick search and download of reference proteomes given a list of proteins.

-1) Dataset Construction
+2) Dataset Construction
    Scripts to download proteomic data, transform DNA datasets to protein ones and properly format them.

-2) Analysis
+3) Analysis
    Scripts to assemble a proteomic dataset, format and prepare it for a phylgenetic analysis- including the actual phylogenetic tree creation

 <br/><br/>